full

 Speaker:

-And thought he knew much of area codes, particularly local ones,
+Lance thought he knew much of area codes, particularly local ones, but this phone number rang no bells.

 Speaker: